top of page

 The best ride photos from the last few days are shown in the Relive videos.

 Many of you enjoyed hearing about my friend Julio, the TransAm racer from Houston.
 I have an update.
 Julio finished the race.
-Early Saturday morning (2:00 a.m. he told me), he arrived at Yorktown Victory Monument—the official endpoint.
+Early Saturday morning (2:00 a.m., he told me), he arrived at Yorktown Victory Monument—the official endpoint.
 He rode 380 miles in the last two and a half days!
 Julio clearly got his mojo back.
-I am so happy for Julio and as you can see below, Julio is very happy for himself.
+I am thrilled for Julio, and as you can see below, Julio is very pleased with himself.
 He has a reason to be proud.
-He finished TransAmerica Trail (he started in Oregon, I shortcut him by 450 miles by starting in San Francisco) in 34 days and averaged 123 miles per day (I only had one day that exceeded Julio’s average).
+He finished the TransAmerica Trail (he started in Oregon; I shortcut him by 450 miles by starting in San Francisco) in 34 days and averaged 123 miles per day (I only had one day that exceeded Julio’s average).
 I am proud of my friend‘s dedication, persistence, and grit.

 Well, today I should finish.
 I have about 95 miles to ride to that Yorktown Victory Monument.
-And it will be in the rain.
+And it will be raining.
 I will skirt Richmond and then ride the Capital Trail and Colonial Parkway.
 My next blog post will describe that last day.

 Congratulations, Joe!!
 Thank you for sharing this beautiful and inspiring journal of your journey.
 There were many mornings I had tears in my eyes as I read about the beautiful human connections you made and the reflections you had about your experiences.
 Truly remarkable!